 Our first estimator is based on

-$\hatm^\prime$ was used by \cite{pounds_cheng:2006} for estimation but without proving control of the FDR.
+$\hatm^\prime$ was used by \citet{poundscheng2006} for estimation, but without proving control of the FDR.
 The second estimator is based on

-For both estimators we first show that eq. (\ref{eq:mhat_condition}) is satisfied and hence both can be used for FDR {\it estimation}.
-Next we describe the procedure to be used for {\it control} of the FDR, which is proved by showing, for slightly modified versions (see blow) of both estimators, $\hatm$ and $\galm$ that the bound eq. (\ref{eq:inv_mean_m0_cond}) is satisfied.
-Note that both $\hatm^\prime,\galm^\prime$ are monotonic estimators according to Def. \ref{def:monotonit}.
-Our claims are: \begin{enumerate} \item Both procedures control the FDR - for the list of $R'$ discoveries we have $FDR \leq q$.

-\item In nearly all cases of interest the number of discoveries obtained by our procedures exceeds the number obtained (for the same value of $q$) by the BH95 procedure, i.e. $R' \geq R$.
-This holds since nearly always $\hatm \leq m$ (exceptions occur when there are almost no false hypotheses, i.e. $m$ and $m_0$ are very close). \end{enumerate}
+For both estimators we first show that equation (\ref {eq:mhat_condition}) is satisfied and, hence, both can be used for FDR \textit{estimation}.
+Next we describe the procedure to be used for \textit{control} of the FDR, which is proved by showing, for slightly modified versions of both estimators (see below), $\hatm$ and $\galm$, that the bound equation (\ref{eq:inv_mean_m0_cond}) is satisfied.
+Both $\hatm^\prime,\galm^\prime$ are monotonic estimators according to Definition \ref{def:monotonit}.
+Our claims are as follows: \begin{enumerate} \item Both estimators are conservative, that is, their expectation is at least~$m_0$.
+Moreover, as the statistical power of each individual test increases, and the $p_i$ of the alternative hypothesis approach zero, our estimators converge (in expectation) to the true value of $m_0$. \item Both procedures control the FDR---for the list of $R'$ discoveries we have \mbox{$\mathit{FDR} \leq q$}. \item In nearly all cases of interest the number of discoveries obtained by our procedures exceeds the number obtained (for the same value of $q$) by the BH95 procedure, that is, $R' \geq R$.
+This holds since nearly always $\hatm\leq m$ (exceptions occur when there are almost no false hypotheses, that is, $m$ and $m_0$ are very close).